 After I did the research for this article, I felt sick for several days.
 I felt that perhaps I shouldn’t own the pottery.
 It felt like blood-diamonds.
 But after searching further, I realize that they are symbols—personal testimonies—to each woman’s strength of character, adaptability, and patience.
 Their undeniable contribution to art, culture, and a voice to the world—We shall remain in the place prepared.

 I have intentionally left how traditional Acoma pottery is made to be my last comments, because this is precisely the beauty and power of the art…the holy catharsis that makes Acoma pottery some of the most special works of art in the world.

-Before the potter begins, she would say prayers to Mother Earth, and asked her to give her material.
+Before the potter began, she would say prayers to Mother Earth, and asked her to give her material.

 Elders would have shown her where to harvest the clay, and she would have learned how to make it from her mother or grandmother.
 She would descend 365 feet down from the mesa to retrieve it.
 Once collected, she placed the clay in a blanket to return.

 The clay must be sun-dried first.
 Then she must add rainwater to clean it.
 It must be rainwater.
 Then she soaks the clay.
 It creates curdled pieces.
 She soaks it a second time, lets it dry, and then she grinds the clay on the metate.
 (Volcanic stone from El Malpais) The old, and sometimes ancient pottery sherds are soaked for three or four days to soften, and then dried, and grinded to the consistency of flour.